 Status and Readership

-This document sets out normative Kantara requirements (with the exceptions noted in §1.4) and is required reading for all Kantara Accredited Assessors, applicant Service Providers, Service Approval Authorities, federation Operators and other bodies explicitly identified herein.
+This document sets out normative Kantara requirements and is required reading for all applicant Service Providers and Kantara Accredited Assessors.
 It will also be of interest to those wishing to gain a detailed knowledge of the workings of the Kantara Initiative’s Identity Assurance Framework.

 Purpose